Page Designer

 Each PageMgr.renderRegion() function in the page ISML finds all assigned and visible components in each region and calls each component’s render function, which in turn calls its own ISML template, as in the following example:

-As each region and component is rendered, Page Designer creates an HTML element to wrap the content.
-You can specify which HTML element to use as the wrapper and which attributes to assign to the wrapper using the dw.experience.RegionRenderSettings and dw.experience.ComponentRenderSettings APIs.
+As each region and component is rendered, Page Designer creates an HTML wrapper element.
+Use the dw.experience.RegionRenderSettings and dw.experience.ComponentRenderSettings APIs to specify the wrapper element and its attributes.
 For more information, see:

 By default, the HTML wrapper for regions and components is div.
 The default CSS class for regions is experience-region experience-<{region_definition_id}>.
 The default CSS class for components is experience-component experience-<{componenttype_id}>.